Graph-COM/Benchmark_for_DGRL_in_Hardwares/docs/source/index.rst

 .. image:: fig/code_frame.png

-DGRL-hardware is built and controlled by three configurations, namely the general config which defines the method, the PE config which determins the use of PE, and the RAY config which provides hyper-parameter search space.
-With the configuration, one could call a task runner for hyper-parameter tuning or evaluation.
-Three components are connected with the task runner, namely the dataset processor, the tuning/evaluation pipeline and the model.
+DGRL-hardware is built and controlled by three configurations, user could configure a DGRL method with the general config, which defines the GNN backbone or the graph transformer to use along with their hyper-parameters.
+The toolbox also provides the implementation of two kinds of positional encodings (PE) which could flexibly combine with the backbones and further improve the expressiveness of the model, users could configure the incorporation of positional encodings in the PE config.
+The third config is RAY config, which defines the hyper-parameter search space when conducting auto hyper-parameter tuning on the models.
+With the configuration, one could call a TaskRunner (as shown in the middle layer of the figure) for eitehr hyper-parameter tuning or model evaluation.
+Three components are connected with the TaskRunner, namely the dataset processor, the tuning/evaluation pipeline and the model implementation.

 To get started, one may first set-up the environment, then one may config DGRL methods (select an existing method or design a novel method) and config datasets (select an existing dataset or introduce a new dataset).
 After the DGRL method is configured, one may run RAY-tune for hyper-parameter tuning and then conduct performance evaluation.